|Malaysian Nyonya Penang Laksa|

 Fill a pan with the water and add the mackerels, onion, celery, bruised ginger or galangal into the pan.
 Bring to the boil and simmer for about 5 minutes.
 Remove the fish and flake the flesh off the bones and then add the fish bones back into the pan and simmer for at least 1 hour.
 Strain and reserve the stock.

 Toast the piece of blachan either on a dry hot pan or on a skewer over a gas flame until it dries on the outside and gives off a strong smell.
-Blitz up the chillies, blachan and onions in a food processor.
+In a mortar and pestle, pound the chillies, blachan and onions into a paste or alternatively, blitz in a food processor.